pmaxit/DataScience/README.md

 # DataScience

-This repository will host my datascience materials.
+This repository will host datascience materials.
 I will be uploading tutorials, books and interesting articles from the field of data science.
 I hope these could become useful to me or anyone else interested in analytics.